Best student bank accounts 2023

 There's plenty on offer this year, but don't be seduced by freebies!
 Offers including free products, travel discounts, cash rewards and "exclusive" deals may sound tempting, but you need to be smart.

-A student bank account offering a freebie worth £20 is pitiful compared to a large interest-free overdraft for three years or more...
+A student bank account offering a freebie worth £20 might not help you as much as a large interest-free overdraft for three years or more.

 An arranged overdraft is a common way of borrowing money through your current account.
 The best thing about student bank accounts is that money borrowed through an overdraft has 0% interest.

-With an interest-free overdraft, you pay back nothing more than what you borrow.
-This is unique to student bank accounts, so take full advantage of it!
+With an interest-free overdraft, you pay back no more than you borrow.
+This is unique to student bank accounts.

-Even if you don't need the full overdraft, transfer some of it to a savings account.
-You can then make money by earning interest on the borrowed money whilst you're a student.
+Even if you don't need the full overdraft, you could potentially transfer some of it to a savings account.
+You can then make money by earning interest on the borrowed amount while you're a student.

 Beware that the 0% interest period is not forever!
 It only lasts a certain number of years after you graduate before interest charges set in.